 The Wastewater Utility Planning Division (UPD) requires a Stormwater Control Plan (SCP) Review Fee to support SCP review services.
-New projects that submit their first Preliminary SCP after July 1st 2018 will be required to pay the fee for each Preliminary and Final SCP.
-To calculate your SCP Review Fee amount go to the SCP Review Fee Form (also available on our website under the SCP Resources webpage).
+Projects that submit their first Preliminary SCP after July 1, 2018 are required to pay a fee for each Preliminary and Final SCP.
+To calculate your SCP Review Fee amount, go to the SCP Review Fee Form.

 Follow these required actions for the construction of your project